Tarekbouamer/Tarekbouamer.github.io/_posts/2023-11-01-neural_implicit_reprensentation.md

 #### Appearance, Geometry, and Surfaces properties

 The implicit representation can be extended to have more objects properties and reasoning, such as the surface lightening and the view point.
-The occupancy network can conditioned by the viewing direction \(v\) and light location \(l\) for any 3D point \(p\), for each input tuple \((p,v,l)\), we can write the *occupancy network function* as:
+The occupancy network can conditioned by the viewing direction $v$ and light location $l$ for any 3D point $p$, for each input tuple $(p,v,l)$, we can write the *occupancy network function* as:

 $$
 f_\theta : \mathbb{R}^3  \times \mathbb{R}^3 \times \mathbb{R}^M \rightarrow [0, 1]